nekocode/Emojix/README.md

 ### Thanks

-Thanks to the [emojicon](https://github.com/rockerhieu/emojicon) and [Calligraphy](https://github.com/chrisjenx/Calligraphy) project.
+Thanks to the [emojicon](https://github.com/rockerhieu/emojicon) and [Calligraphy](https://github.com/chrisjenx/Calligraphy) projects.
 This project is based on them.